 Make your packaging socially shareable through bold colour and simple imagery

 In the digital age, packaging needs to function both on the shop shelf and on the screen.
 Increasingly, brands see packaging as not just something that has to work online, but a prominent vehicle for digital marketing.
-Brands are designing with social shares and vlogging in mind.
+Brands are designed with social shares and vlogging in mind.

 And why wouldn’t they when 4 in 10 consumers will share a picture of a product on social media if it comes in premium packaging, one in five consumers has watched an unboxing video and 52% are likely to make a repeat purchase from an online seller if they deliver in premium packaging?

 With this in mind, we wanted to delve a little deeper into the exact packaging elements that prompt online sharing and boost a brand’s digital marketing reach.